thomasbattram/thesis/index/thesis.utf8.md

 The number of traits each CpG associated with was fairly even across chromosomes (__Figure \@ref(fig:traits-manhattan)__).
 There were five CpGs that associated with more than ten traits, cg01940273 _-_, cg05575921 _AHRR_, cg00574958 _CPT1A_, cg17901584 _DHCR24_, cg06500161 _ABCG1_. cg06500161 _ABCG1_ associated with more traits than any other site - 71 traits.
 These correspond mostly to metabolites, weight-related traits, and type two diabetes.

-(ref:traits-manhattan-cap) __Number of unique traits associated with each DNA methylation at each CpG.__ Sites associated with more than 10 unique traits are highlighted in orange and labelled.
+(ref:traits-manhattan-cap) __Number of unique traits associated with DNA methylation at each CpG__.
+Sites associated with more than 10 unique traits are highlighted in orange and labelled.

+(ref:traits-manhattan-scap) Number of unique traits associated with DNA methylation at each CpG

 \begin{figure}